Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

 \subsection{The \Hajek-Le Cam Convolution Theorem}

 Before stating the \Hajek-Le Cam convolution theorem for parameters taking values in a manifold, we need to first discuss several instrumental concepts in efficiency theory: unbiasedness, the \Cramer-Rao lower bound (CRLB), and regular estimator sequences.

-Starting from this section, since we need to compare estimators and parameters using the logarithmic map, we always impose the following regularity assumption without explicitly mentioning it.
+Starting from this section, since we need to compare estimators and parameters using the logarithmic map, we always impose the following two regularity assumptions without explicitly mentioning them. \begin{assumption} We assume the following for any estimator $\hat{\psi}$ of $\psi (\theta)$: